Pachwenko/groovy-rentals/backend/README.md

-# A Django API for groovy rentals
+# A Django API for spooky rentals

 ## Prerequisites